Fairfield, Montana: Public schools

+Sports

 From 2010 to 2015, the high school girls' basketball team, coached by Dustin Gordon, collected 120 consecutive wins solidifying one of the longest winning streaks for a high school girls' basketball team in the United States.
 Fairfield High School's team name is the Eagles.

+The Fairfield FBC program has gained statewide attention for its first of its kind JR Ref Officiating Camp.
+At the camp, young athletes can learn to officiate basketball, and six of the camp's attendees were so successful that they became certified Montana Officiating Association officials.
+The FBC program has also started two mainstream basketball challenges: a dribbling and shooting challenge.
+Both have been very successful, drawing athletes from as far as Washington.
+Fairfield participates in Class B's Northern 1b sports district.

+Fairfield has basketball, volleyball, track, and football teams.
+They have a rivalry against the Choteau Bulldogs.

 Private schools

 There is a private Mennonite school in Fairfield.

 Libraries

 Fairfield has a public library operated in a joint city-county arrangement.

 Media

 The Fairfield Sun Times is a weekly newspaper that has been in operation, under various names, since the town's founding.

 The radio station KINX is licensed in Fairfield.

+Fairfield Bench Radio is also located in the area, and has its own mobile app.